ronnyml/django-tv/README.md

-Django React TV
+Django TV
 --------

-A **Django React** project to manage your Movies / TV Shows collection.
+A **Django** project to manage your Movies / TV Shows collection.

 - Categories
 - Genres.